Information you might need before entering the awards

 In the event that an Entry is inaccurate or incomplete, does not comply with these conditions for entry or is deemed, at the sole discretion of BIMA, ineligible for any other reason, then the relevant Entry will be disqualified and the entry Fee will be forfeited.
 For the avoidance of doubt the entry Fee is non-refundable.

 Entries which have been entered in a previous BIMA Awards competition and have not been significantly updated, are not eligible for this year’s competition and will be disqualified from this competition.
-The sole caveat to this clause is any Entry submitted into a Sector category that is identified by the Entrant to be for the purpose of customer retention and determined at BIMA’s sole discretion to be so and that has been subject to iterations or improvements by the Entrant since 1 January 2016.
+The sole caveat to this clause is any entry submitted into a sector category that is identified by the entrant to be for the purpose of customer retention and determined at BIMA’s sole discretion to be so and that has been subject to iterations or improvements by the entrant since 1 January 2017.